andreatramacere/Geneva_HighEnergy_Course/README.md

 We will work with version 1.2.2 of JetSeT.
 The binaries are distributed only for **linux** and **MacOS(X86 architecture)**,

- - If you have a **Mac with ARM architecture (M1/2/3)**, and your system is not able to install the X86 version, please contact me, either opening an issue on this repository, or by emailing me to: andrea.tramacere@gmail.com, I will assist you to install from source, or to install the binaries of version 1.3.0.
+ - If you have a **Mac with ARM architecture (M1/2/3)**, and your system is not able to install the X86 version, please contact me, either opening an issue on this repository, or by emailing [me](mailto:andrea.tramacere@gmail.com) I will assist you to install from source, or to install the binaries of version 1.3.0.
 In case, I can set up a Zoom call to guide you during the installation.

  - For **Windows** users, please install WSL: https://learn.microsoft.com/en-us/windows/wsl/install